2012 La Motte Millennium

 For international purchases click here

-Grapes for the wine originate from vineyards in the areas Walker bay, Franschhoek and Paarl.
+Grapes for the wine originate from vineyards in the Walker Bay, Villiersdorp, Franschhoek and Paarl areas.

 Each vineyard grows in its own macro climate in a wide variety of soil types.
 Several clones are represented.
 All the vineyards are trellised according to the Perold system and managed to maintain a perfect balance between leaf coverage and yield.
 Thanks to the different terroirs, each region produces its own distinctive grapes, so grapes from each region make a unique contribution to flavour and structure.
 The grapes originating from Walker Bay are organically grown.

-Grapes for the wine consist of Merlot (60%) and Cabernet Franc (31%).
-The remaining 9% consists mostly of Petit Verdot and Malbec.
-Before and after destalking, all the grapes were hand-sorted.
+Grapes for the wine consist of Merlot (65%), Cabernet Franc (22%), Malbec (7%) and Petit Verdot (6%).
+Before and after de-stalking, all the grapes were hand-sorted.
 The de-stalked berries were inoculated with yeast immediately.
-Fermentation was at between 25 and 30 degrees Celsius while the wine was pumped over (sien asb.
-Afr.)
+Fermentation was at between 25 and 30 degrees Celsius while the wine was pumped over.
 After fermentation the wine was left on the lees for a further 20 days in order to enhance extraction and body.
 Malolactic fermentation was partly in barrels.

-The nose of this wine reflects how it was made.
-Raspberry (Merlot), a slight herbaciousnous (Cabernet Franc) and English toffee (oak) are combined in a harmonious way.
-The palate is juicy and rich and leaves a lingering dry, fresh finish.
+The nose of this wine tells the story of how it was made.
+Raspberry (Merlot), a slight herbaciousness (Cabernet Franc) and English toffee (oak) combine in a harmonious way.
+Malbec and Petit Verdot provide colour and spice.
+The palate is juicy and rich and leaves a lingering dry fresh finish.